gugod/jabbot/README.md

 ======

 Jabbot is now under ∞.0 developement.
 It's organized as a group of inter-communicating daemons.
-Daemons ace Plack-based and the protocal is JSON over HTTP.
+Daemons are Plack-based and the protocal is JSON over HTTP.

-Port number allocation:
+## Port number allocation

 - core:  15000
 - front: